oats-center/pea-pod/Step-6 (Optional) System Metrics/Step-6 Instructions.md

 ![Screen Shot 2023-03-06 at 10 55 14 PM](https://user-images.githubusercontent.com/126691160/223317247-089f3a9c-78d8-47b5-b52a-786dd73b8994.png)

-2. Once `+immport` is selcted it will lead to the page shown below.
+2. Once `+import` is selected it will lead to the page shown below.
 From here we can import a pre-made dashboard designed for Prometheus and Node Exporter metrics from the Grafana dashboards community.
 More information about the specific dashboard that we will use can be found [here](https://grafana.com/grafana/dashboards/1860-node-exporter-full/).
 To import, within the box below `Import via grafana.com` enter the ID `1860` and click `Load`.

 ![Screen Shot 2023-03-06 at 10 56 40 PM](https://user-images.githubusercontent.com/126691160/223317182-3f9dfdcf-e8ea-4862-9430-a105e97c9feb.png)

 The final product should appear as shown in the image below.
-A number of metrics are shown and not all hold the same value for the pea-POD applicaiton, but expand the `Basic CPU / Mem / Net / Disk` accordian to view memory specific data.
+A number of metrics are shown and not all hold the same value for the pea-POD application, but expand the `Basic CPU / Mem / Net / Disk` accordion to view memory specific data.

 ![Screen Shot 2023-03-06 at 11 02 40 PM](https://user-images.githubusercontent.com/126691160/223317751-4f3213ec-9d68-4666-b681-a4fb1c5d5c87.png)